The best no-foreign-transaction-fee credit cards of 2024

 Here’s why: The Chase Sapphire Preferred® Card has strong rewards with a variety of transfer partners.
 Plus, if you don’t travel frequently the annual fee is much more reasonable compared to the Chase Sapphire Reserve®.

-Check out reviews of the Chase Sapphire Preferred® Card for a more detailed look.
+Check out more about the Chase Sapphire Preferred® Card.

 Best for travel lounge access: Platinum Card® from American Express